OppyDevAI/OppyDev/OppyDevActions.md

 **update file:** This is used to update a specific file.
 You will need to have a write file selected to use this.

 **remember file:** This is used to index a specific file.
 You will need to have a write file selected to use this.

+**search code:** This action does a semantic search of the project files and returns the most similar results.
+The results can be read from data.codebaseSearchResults.
+When being accessed by plugins the search results are read only.